-Carefully align the bushing with its hole and after applying oil to bushing O.D. use a hydraulic press to force it home.
+After applying oil to the bushing O.D., use a hydraulic press to force it home.
+Repeat this procedure for the second bushing.
 When a bronze bushing is pressed into place, the I.D. (bore) of the bushing is reduced somewhat, owing to the extent of press fit.
 Therefore, a clean, new wrist pin should be inserted into the bushing bore to establish that running clearance has been obtained.
+The running clearance between the wrist pin and installed bushing is: